CarlosCordoba96/lana-sre-challenge/README.md

 We'd expect the server to expose the following independent operations:

 - Create a new checkout basket X
-- Add a product to a basket
+- Add a product to a basket X
 - Get the total amount in a basket
 - Remove the basket